Vickers hardness test: Implementation

 It was decided that the indenter shape should be capable of producing geometrically similar impressions, irrespective of size; the impression should have well-defined points of measurement; and the indenter should have high resistance to self-deformation.
 A diamond in the form of a square-based pyramid satisfied these conditions.
 It had been established that the ideal size of a Brinell impression was 3/8 of the ball diameter.
 As two tangents to the circle at the ends of a chord 3d/8 long intersect at 136°, it was decided to use this as the included angle between plane faces of the indenter tip.
 This gives an angle from each face normal to the horizontal plane normal of 22° on each side.
 The angle was varied experimentally and it was found that the hardness value obtained on a homogeneous piece of material remained constant, irrespective of load.
 Accordingly, loads of various magnitudes are applied to a flat surface, depending on the hardness of the material to be measured.
 The HV number is then determined by the ratio F/A, where F is the force applied to the diamond in kilograms-force and A is the surface area of the resulting indentation in square millimeters.
-A can be determined by the formula.